At a Glance

 The two forms of limonene:

-How D-Limonene Is Used Across Industries?
+What D-Limonene Is Used For?

 In Food and Beverages

-- Labeled simply as “natural flavor” on ingredient lists
+- Listed on labels as “natural flavor”

 In Cosmetics and Personal Care